DilanCF/ENEE447-notes/lecture notes/Lecture17.md

 Medium term scheduling: Say we have 100 active processes, but we do not have enough memory.
 OS will swap out processes in order to ensure each process will have enough memory to do its thing

-Chapter 8 will continue this idea with one specific memory management method: Paging :nervous:
+Chapter 8 will continue this idea with one specific memory management method: Paging :cold_sweat:

 ![alt text](img/Lecture17/image.png)